kisanbura/Linux-OS-Coursework/docs/week7.md

 <img width="2880" height="558" alt="sudo grep suggestion     " src="https://github.com/user-attachments/assets/1fafcf3a-cff6-461d-a16a-982808eca407" />
 shows suggestions
 ##
+Selective Hardening Decisions(Post-Audit)
-Rather than applying all recommendations indiscriminately, improvements were prioritised based on security impact, feasibility, and system stability.
-This selective approach reflects professional security management practices.
+Rather than applying all Lynis recommendations indiscriminately, hardening actions were prioritised based on security impact, system stability, and relevance to the deployment context.
+Existing SSH hardening, firewall restrictions, and intrusion prevention mechanisms already mitigated the highest-risk findings.
+Additional recommendations were reviewed but deferred where the security benefit was marginal or where changes could negatively impact system usability or performance.
+This selective approach reflects professional security management practices rather than checklist-driven hardening.
 ----------------------------------------------------------------------------------------
 ## Selected Secuirty Improvements and Validation